 Zero Waste Christmas Decorations

-Buy Second-Hand Decorations-Another option you have available to you is buying decorations second hand.
-Before and after Christmas there are always people selling decorations they no longer want or need on Facebook marketplace.
+Buy Second-Hand Decorations-Another option you have available to you is buying decorations second-hand.
+Before and after Christmas there are always people selling decorations they no longer want or need on the Facebook marketplace.
 But you can also find some amazing older decorations on websites like eBay.

 Avoid Plastic Decorations-Whenever possible though, avoid buying plastic decorations.
 These are more likely to be damaged and thrown away.
 Their paint will chip easily and they are cheaply made.
 They aren’t built to last like other decorations are.

 DIY Decorations-If you don’t have any decorations for Christmas this is a great holiday for DIYing.
 If you live in an area with pine trees you’ve practically got everything you need right there.
 Bring in some pinecones and other elements of nature.
 If you have some plain-looking candles sitting around you can spruce them up with some fresh pine needles.
 Look around your neighborhood and the local park to see what you can use to decorate.
 You can also find people giving away Christmas decorations on places like the Facebook marketplace.

 Use Cloth Napkins and Placemats-Instead of disposable ones.